 In order to measure a student's satisfactory progress toward degree, diploma, or certificate requirements, the student's total academic record at Randolph Community College must be evaluated whether or not the student received financial aid for the entire time of enrollment.
-When students complete coursework for more than one major, college and financial aid academic progress standards must be met to receive student financial aid.
+This includes, but is not limited to, courses taken through dual enrollment, the Huskins program, and the RCC Early College High School.
+When students complete coursework for more than one program, college and financial aid academic progress standards must be met for all programs to receive financial aid.